teltam/teltam.github.io/md/link-functions.md

+---
-# Logistic Regression == Link(Linear Regression) ??
+title: Logistic Regression == Link(Linear Regression) ??
+---

-### Linear Regression
+## Linear Regression

 For Linear Regression, given a Dependent variable `y` that is a Real number, we want to use the Independent variable `x`, also a Real number, to predict `y`.
 The formulation for Linear Regression is,

 $$ y = w*x + b $$